John Fisher, 1st Baron Fisher: Commander (1869–1876)

-On 2 August 1869, "at the early age of twenty-eight", Fisher was promoted to commander.
-On 8 November, he was posted as second-in-command of HMS Donegal, serving under Captain Hewett, a Crimean War Victoria Cross holder.
+On 2 August 1869 Fisher was promoted to the rank of commander, "at the early age of twenty-eight" according to biographer Ruddock Mackay.
+On 8 November, he was posted as second-in-command of HMS Donegal, serving under Captain William Hewett, a Crimean War Victoria Cross holder.
 Donegal was a Conqueror-class ship of the line, with auxiliary screw propulsion.
 She plied between Portsmouth and Hong Kong, taking out relief crews and bringing home the crews they replaced.
 During this time he completed his torpedoes treatise.

 In May 1870, Fisher transferred, again as second in command, to HMS Ocean, flagship of the China Station.
-It was whilst he was on Ocean that he wrote an eight-page memoir: "Naval Tactics", which Captain J. G. Goodenough had printed for private circulation.
+It was whilst he was on Ocean that he wrote an eight-page memoir: "Naval Tactics", which Captain James Graham Goodenough had printed for private circulation.
 He installed a system of electrical firing so that all guns could be fired simultaneously, making Ocean the first vessel to be so equipped.
 Fisher noted in his letters that he greatly missed his wife, but also missed his work on torpedoes and the access to important people possible with a posting in England.

 In 1872, he returned to England to the gunnery school Excellent, this time as head of torpedo and mine training, during which time he split the Torpedo Branch off from Excellent, forming a separate establishment for it called HMS Vernon.
 His duties included lecturing, and negotiating the purchase of the navy's first Whitehead torpedo.
 In order to promote the school, he invited politicians and journalists to attend lectures and organised demonstrations.
 This produced mixed reactions amongst some officers, who did not approve of his showmanship.
 He was promoted to captain on 30 October 1874, aged thirty-three, in time to be Vernon's first commander.
 Vernon consisted of the hulk of HMS Vernon, William Symonds' 1832 50-gun sailing frigate, and the hulk of the 26-gun steam frigate Ariadne provided accommodation.
 HMS Vesuvius, a torpedo boat of 245 tons, was Vernon's experimental tender for the conduct of torpedo trials.
 They were moored in Portsmouth Harbour.
 In 1876, Fisher served on the Board of Admiralty's torpedo committee.